RosieSB/C-RWedding/_sources/Accessibility.md

 Another smallish downstairs room will have toys and games, at least some of which may interest children.
 The venue also has an excellent garden.

-There are toilets downstairs and upstairs.
-Gender neutral toilets and baby changing are upstairs.
+There are gender neutral toilets downstairs and upstairs, and baby changing facilities upstairs.

 Breastfeeding is welcome anywhere at the venue.